How much do carpet cleaners earn?

 Every business is different, and if you’re wondering ‘how much can a carpet cleaning business make’, the answer can vary.

-The exact amount you can make as a carpet cleaning business will depend on a number of factors, including the size of your business, the amount of work you do, and how profitable your jobs are.
+The exact amount you can make as a carpet cleaning business will depend on a number of factors.
+These include the size of your business, the amount of work you do, and how profitable your jobs are.

 Carpet cleaning business revenue